 We account for share-based compensation using the fair value recognition provisions as required in the accounting literature.
 We estimate the fair value of options granted using the Black-Scholes option valuation model and the assumptions shown in Note 17 to the accompanying consolidated financial statements.
 We estimate the volatility of our common stock at the date of grant based on a combination of the implied volatility of publicly traded options on our common stock and our historical volatility rate.
-Our decision to use implied volatility was based upon the availability of actively traded options on our common stock and our historical volatility rate.
-Our decision to use implied volatility was volatility.
+Our decision to use implied volatility was based upon the availability of actively traded options on our common stock and our assessment that implied volatility is more representative of future stock price trends than historical volatility.
 Beginning in fiscal 2008, we estimated the expected term of options granted based on historical exercise patterns.
 In fiscal 2007, we estimated the expected term consistent with the simplified method.
 The dividend yield assumption is based on historical dividend payouts.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the term of our employee options.
 We use historical data to estimate pre-vesting option forfeitures and record share-based compensation expense only for those awards that are expected to vest.
 For options granted, we amortize the fair value on a straight-line basis.
 All options are amortized over the requisite service periods of the awards, which are generally the vesting periods.
-If factors change we may decide to use different assumptions under the Black-Scholes option valuation model in the future, which could materially affect our share-based compensation expense.
+If factors change we may decide to use different assumptions under the Black-Scholes option valuation model in the future, which could materially affect our share-based compensation expense, net income and earnings per share.